-The EU has a harmonised system of customs duties.
+The EU has a harmonised system of customs duties in which the UK currently participates.
 Goods can move freely within the EU if they originate in the EU or once they have paid duty in any jurisdiction.
 Duty is a one off absolute cost.
 To pay the correct duty accurate classification and valuation according to customs rules is vital.
 Incorrect valuation or classification will either mean too much duty is paid or too little.
 The former will add an irrecoverable cost, the latter will leave a business open to penalties.